Yao Ching-ling

-Yao Ching-ling (饒慶鈴 (Ráo Qìnglíng); born 23 November 1969) is a Taiwanese political scientist and politician who is currently serving as the magistrate of Taitung County.
-A member of the Kuomintang, she was elected as a member of Taitung County Council in 2005 and became speaker in 2010.
+Yao Ching-ling (饒慶鈴 (Ráo Qìnglíng); born 23 November 1969), also known by the English name April Yao, is a Taiwanese political scientist and politician who has served as the magistrate of Taitung since 2018.
+A member of the Kuomintang (KMT), she was previously elected as a member of Taitung County Council in 2005 and became speaker in 2010.

 Education

 Yao graduated from Fu Jen Catholic University with a bachelor's degree in Chinese literature and earned a master's degree in media literacy from San Jose State University.
-She then earned her Ph.D. from National Taiwan Normal University in political science.
+She then earned her Ph.D. in political science from National Taiwan Normal University in 2005.
 Her doctoral dissertation was titled, "A comparative study of policies on overseas Chinese affairs in mainland China and Taiwan: Overseas Chinese education" (海峽兩岸推展僑務政策之比較研究：兼論僑教之比較).

 Political career

 Yao was elected to the Taitung County Council after winning the local election on 3 December 2005, making her the youngest councilor to be elected at the age of 36.
 In 2010, she was elected as the speaker of the county council.

 While serving on the county council, Yao explored bids for higher office, contesting Kuang Li-chen for the Taitung magistracy in 2009, and a seat on the Legislative Yuan in 2012.
 In 2016, Yao was appointed a deputy secretary-general of the Kuomintang, under chairwoman Hung Hsiu-chu.